yusufumben09/pwnagotchi/README.md

 8. Install pwnagotchi plugin for the Waveshare UPS hat, Mastodon, and aircrack (to delete empty pcap files); need to manually add configuration to config.toml
 9. Turn off power saving mode for the wifi chip to prevent BRCM firmware crashes during packet injection (e.g., deauth attack)

+If you'd like to support my work, contributions can be sent to my BTC wallet:

+1CdEWNasdBbu4mB8QgfhFnWwKjHJVJaWZF

 **I do not support the original RPiZW.
 The board is obsolete and unpowered.
 Spend $15 and get an RPiZ2W.
 Issues about the original RPiZW will be immediately closed.**

 ---